 THROW YOURSELF A PITY PARTY.

 And I threw myself a mini pity party.
 Why?
-Because looking back, it’s been a long time since I’ve had a “streak” like this and I’m going to wallow in it because I want to.
+Looking back, it’s been a long time since I’ve had a “streak” like this and I’m going to wallow in it because I want to.
+And because I needed to let my body work through my emotions.

 CHANGE YOUR PERSPECTIVE.